ezulfica/SANonogramSolver/README.md

 We compute every cost by rows and columns (named NB_conflits, which in french mean the number of conflicts)

 ## The reason of this metric
-In order to verify if we have a good cell allocation, our cost function tells us three things :
+In order to verify if we have a good cells allocation, our cost function tells us three things :
 - If we have the required number of cells
 - If we have the required number of segments
 - If we have the required number of cells by segments